-Gustavo Alcocer manages the Corporate & Commercial Law Group.
-Prior to joining OLIVARES as a partner in 1999, Mr. Alcocer acted as inhouse counsel for Banamex for 11 years in various positions, including Vice President of International Legal Affairs, Executive Vice President and Assistant General Counsel for Grupo Financiero Banamex.
-Mr. Alcocer holds JDs from Universidad Intercontinental School of Law.
+Gustavo A. Alcocer manages the Corporate and Commercial Law Group and is Co-Chair of the Life Sciences and Pharmaceuticals Group.
+Prior to joining OLIVARES as a partner in 1999, Mr. Alcocer acted as in-house counsel for Banamex for 11 years in various positions, including Vice President of International Legal Affairs in New York, Executive Vice President and Assistant General Counsel for Grupo Financiero Banamex.
+Mr. Alcocer holds J.D. degrees from the Universidad Intercontinental School of Law.
 He studied a graduate level course in the LL.M.
 Program of Banking and Securities Law at Fordham University's School of Law in New York City.
 Mr. Alcocer is a member of the Mexican Bar and the National Association of Corporate Counsel.
-He is a foreign associate of the ABA and currently serves as the Co-Chair of the Intellectual Property and Entertainment Law Committee of the IBA.
-Mr. Alcocer has spoken at many educational sessions within national and international organisations and possesses a wealth of transactional experience in M&A, Finance and Business Law in general.
+He is a foreign associate of the ABA, and acted as past Co-Chair of the Intellectual Property and Entertainment Law Committee of the IBA.
+Mr. Alcocer has spoken at many educational sessions within national and international organisations, and possesses a wealth of transactional experience in M&A, Finance and Business Law in

-Andrés de la Cruz Pérez
+Andrés de la Cruz

-OLIVARES Pedro Luis Ogazón #17 Col. San Ángel C.P.
-01000 Delegación Álvaro Obregón, Mexico City Mexico
+OLIVARES Pedro Luis Ogazón 17 Col. San Angel Mexico City, C.P.
+01000 Mexico